Pekulll/Perplexity-Assistant/README.md

 5. Finish the flow — the integration sets up the conversation agent and sensors (if enabled).

 ### HACS (Planned)
 HACS support is not yet published.
-Once available, you will be able to add this repository as a custom integration.

 ## ⚙️ Configuration (Initial Flow)